dustinpfister/blog_posts/_posts/threejs-examples-lookat-with-apply-euler.md

 layout: post
 categories: three.js
 id: 984
-updated: 2022-05-07 11:45:30
+updated: 2022-05-07 11:50:48
-version: 1.6
+version: 1.7
 ---

-For todays post on a [threejs example](/2021/02/19/threejs-examples/) I wanted to make a quick project that has to do with how the [lookAt method of the object3d class](/2021/05/13/threejs-object3d-lookat/) is not always a kind of golden hammer kind of solution when it comes to setting the orientation of an object, or in this case a group of objects.
+For todays post on a [threejs example](/2021/02/19/threejs-examples/) I wanted to make a quick project that has to do with how the [lookAt method of the object3d class](https://threejs.org/docs/#api/en/core/Object3D.lookAt) is not always a kind of golden hammer kind of solution when it comes to setting the orientation of an object, or in this case a group of objects.
 For the most part that method works well, and is very easy to use, I just call the method off of the object that is based off of object3d, typically a camera, but it can be any other object3d based object, and pass the position that I want the object to look at.

 <!-- more -->

 ## This threejs example of the lookAt, and applyEuler methods in threejs and what to know first

 This is one of my many posts on a threejs project example, this one has to do with using the object3d lookAt method and the Vector3 apply Eueler method.
-This is then not any kind of getting started with threejs kind of post, and I assume that you have at least a little experience working with threejs and client side javaScript in general.
+This is then not any kind of [getting started with threejs](/2018/04/04/threejs-getting-started/) kind of post, and I assume that you have at least a little experience working with threejs and client side javaScript in general.
 I will then not be getting into every little detail that you should know before hand in this section, but I will mention a few things you might want to read up more on before and if you have not done so thus far at this point.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/jLvd_e_uBLc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### There is reading more on the Object3d lookAt method and object3d class in general

+I have wrote posts on the [Object3d lookAt method](/2021/05/13/threejs-object3d-lookat/) as well as the [object3d class](/2018/04/23/threejs-object3d/) in general.

 ### Version Numbers matter